If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 In the case I want to tell you about for this week’s instalment of TCT, the Fort Wayne Police Department ran testing on DNA evidence from a 1988 cold case using a genealogy database and came back with hits on two living brothers of the DNA source.

 What are killers supposed to do?
 “Hey, family?
 Please don’t give your DNA over to 23 and Me.
-The police might find out I’m a serial killer they’ve been hunting for the last 30 or so years.
+The police might find out I did some things I don’t want them to know about.
+Nothing crazy, I promise.
+Just some mild murder.
 Okay?
 Thanks, great talk.”

 This is the Cold Case of April Tinsley.